vscode-debug-specs/go_appengine/README.md

-# How to Debug Google App Engine for Golang with VSCode
+# How to Debug Google App Engine for Golang with VS Code

 ## Summary